tc39/notes/meetings/2018-09/sept-26.md

 RBN: Our position that `@dec export` ordering is because other languages also do follow this ordering.
 This is valuable for people coming from other languages to JS that those will have a better understanding of where these things take place.
 If we choose to go with decorators including the export keyword, there are definitely symantic changes between Stage 1 and Stage 2 today—TypeScript and Babel have had three years of experience of this. ~2800 classes in public repositories use export in this way.
 If we choose to put decorators before export, it becomes very confusing as to where a modifier will go for a class.
 By keeping these modifiers logically grouped within the same space, it will align better with other languages.
 One of the other points is that it keeps export close to the thing it exports.
 While that makes sense, aside from simplistic ordering rules, it doesn't have any specific meaning other than what we give it and it wouldn't necessarily affect the behavior.
 If you look at the examples of Angular decorators, they have a significant number of options, so the export keyword can be very far from the thing you're exporting.
 (Talking about slides).
 There are problems with having the export keyword arbitrarily far from the things that it exports—it becomes very hard to determine at a glance what is actually exported.
 Our preferred approach is to align with other languages like Java and C#, be consistent with TypeScript and Babel, and keep `export` close to the name of the declaration it exports.

-DW: In the example you show, the decorator output may not be captured in the toString output.
+DRR: In the example you show, the decorator output may not be captured in the toString output.
 You can return whatever you want as the value, which won't include the decorators.

 MM: To answer DW, the two alternatives that RBN listed—to omit the decorators or to include the export keyword---would both break the web.
 This pattern of evaling the string of a class or function is out there already.
 Taking the decorators out of the toString breaks that use???
 It would be a bizarre consequence if the decorations don't make it into the toString.